 Winter Activities for a Holiday in Sweden

-Here’s a bunch of great winter activities to spend your days with when your legs are tired from too much alpine skiing!
+Here’s a bunch of great winter activities to spend your days with when your legs are tired from too much skiing!

 1. Husky Express